NethServer/nethserver-ipsec/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_VPN_IpsecTunnels.rst

 Remote identifier
     A special name used to identify the tunnel on the remote side.
-    If left blank, the system will automatic create a new identifier.
+    If left blank, the system creates a new identifier.

 Enable DPD (Dead Peer Detection)
     Restart the tunnel if a peer is unreachable.